 By 1028, Cnut the Great had brought England, Denmark, and Norway into a vast North Sea hegemony under his kingship.
 It was an unrivalled achievement that granted Cnut the political clout to deal with the Holy Roman Emperor and Pope as equals.
 (Despite this, his legacy in the English-speaking world is as an eccentric who attempted to halt the waves – go figure.)
 Yet only fourteen years earlier, Cnut had been a landless Danish Prince, fleeing England upon the death of his father and before the wrath of the vengeful Anglo-Saxon King Æthelred II (the Unready).
 But Cnut did not leave without sending a message to the Anglo-Saxon king and, in this article, I will focus Cnut’s infamous mutilation of his Anglo-Saxon hostages at Sandwich.
 More to the point, I will be analysing this event in the context of broader Anglo-Scandinavian concepts of punitive mutilation.
 Was Cnut unusually brutal?
 Did this act fall within the norms of or practical politics relating to hostages?
 Was Cnut operating within a framework of retributive violence associated with Viking raiding?
 All questions I hope to answer.
 But first, before we can talk about Cnut the Danish Prince, the vengeful Viking, the mutilator of hostages, we need to talk about his father.

 The entwined political histories of Scandinavia and England are particularly complex immediately preceding Cnut’s ascension to the Anglo-Saxon throne: Cnut’s father, Sveinn Tjúguskegg (Forkbeard), was king of Denmark (r.
 986 – 1014), Norway (r.
 986 – 995, 1000 – 1014), and England (r.
 1013 – 1014).
 This expansion of Danish hegemony, undertaken at the point of a sword, made Sveinn a politically divisive and disruptive figure and the resultant biases of extant sources make it difficult to form a clear picture of the king.
 The near-contemporary entries of the Anglo-Saxon Chronicle extensively narrate the fear and destitution that characterised Sveinn’s conquest, yet only expend half a sentence in dryly announcing his death: in this year Sveinn ended his days at Candlemas, on 3 February.
-Sveinn’s English rule had only lasted a matter of weeks: he died sixteen days after his coronation.
-The Danish king had forced Æthelred into exile upon taking the Anglo-Saxon throne, however Æthelred was immediately returned to the throne at the end of Sveinn’s two weeks on the throne.
+Sveinn’s English rule had been brief: his death occurred within three months of claiming the crown.
+The Danish king had forced Æthelred into exile upon taking the Anglo-Saxon throne, however Æthelred was immediately returned to power at the end of Sveinn’s short-lived tenure of the kingship.
 The brevity of this reign had the effect that, in English sources, Sveinn was depicted as a brutal conqueror, necessarily subordinated to Æthelred and Cnut by virtue of their lengthy rules.

 The political situation was equally murky in Scandinavia: Sveinn had lost his Norwegian throne to Olaf I Tryggvason for five years, before reclaiming it by force, while in Denmark, though never officially deposed, the continental sources for his reign indicate he was exiled between 990 and 995.
 These continental sources are almost universally hostile, with Adam of Bremen in late eleventh-century notably declaring Sveinn to have been an apostate.
 It is an unsupported claim reflecting the wider political landscape in which Sveinn operated.
 Although, in this case, Adam’s hostility likely derives from Sveinn’s use of English missionaries in his territories rather than those of the Archbishopric of Hamburg-Bremen.
 That Sveinn in the late tenth-century had need to invite Christian missionaries to Denmark reflects the territory’s late Christianisation and, with the link between conversion and literacy in mind, Scandinavian records of Sveinn’s career are also late.
 Thus men like the Icelander Snorri Sturluson and the Dane Saxo Grammaticus, writing in the thirteenth-century, though attempting to preserve something of their native histories, were writing in an entirely Christian milieu.
 Their chronicles therefore marginalise Sveinn in order to focus upon Olaf, the great evangelising king who temporarily unseated Sveinn from his Norwegian throne, and began the process of Scandinavian Christianisation in earnest (see our article on Olaf and coercive conversion).
 Though Sveinn was the pivotal political figure of early eleventh-century Anglo-Scandinavian politics, the factionally oriented histories of his reign bring Olaf, Æthelred and Cnut to the fore, leaving Sveinn an ill-defined character of generalised villainy.